pimotte/nomic/README.md

 Judge's Judgement has been completed, any Judge is no longer a Judge and a player who can shall close all open issues labelled "Judgement" in a timely fashion.

-**324** *Hold it!*
+**324** *Punish the Guilty*

-If a player (unwittingly) performs an action that directly contradicts a rule, a procedure defined as a _Trial_, with the rule-breaking player as the defendant, will take place.
+If a player (unwittingly) performs an action that directly contradicts a rule, a procedure defined as a _Trial_ can take place.
+A Trial is concluded with a _Verdict_ that will be enacted by someone who has this power.

 A Trial is defined as follows.

 - Every Trial takes places on GitHub in a new issue with the "Trial" label.
 - Every Trial features a defendant.